h0udinni/python_port_scanner/README.md

 - **Fundamentals of Networks:**
   - Practical application of IPv4 addresses (octets and values);
-  - Which ports can be a major vulnerability to the network, becoming an entry point for attacks;
+  - Which ports can be a major vulnerability to the network, becoming an entry point for attacks.

 - **Use of Python Libraries:**
   - **socket:**